loftwah/linux-for-pirates/README.md

 You might imagine that ICMP is a useful tool for pirates to keep track of their network and diagnose problems.
 It allows them to communicate with other devices on the network and request information that can help them understand how the network is functioning.

+An example of troubleshooting a network problem using ICMP might look like this:

+1. A pirate sends a ping message to a device on the network.
+2. The device responds with an ICMP echo reply message.
+3. The pirate receives the echo reply message and uses it to determine the round-trip time of the packet.
+4. The pirate uses the round-trip time to diagnose the problem and determine the cause of the network outage.
+5. The pirate fixes the problem and the network is restored.
+6. The pirate sends another ping message to the device to verify that the network is working again.
+7. The device responds with an ICMP echo reply message.

 ### Infrastructure as Code

 Infrastructure as code (IaC) is a way to define and manage your infrastructure and its dependencies using code, rather than manually configuring resources through a graphical user interface.
 This allows you to version control your infrastructure, automate the provisioning and management of resources, and apply testing and deployment practices similar to those used in software development.